ajmalmhd1/Portfolio/AIML501-Model Development/Workshop3/Excercise_3.4.md

 3.3 Efficiency as a Competitive Dimension

-The comparison between GPT-4 (~1.8T parameters est.) and LLaMA 3 405B (405B parameters, open source) illustrates that raw parameter count is not the primary quality differentiator—training data quality, RLHF, and post-training techniques matter enormously.
+The comparison between GPT-4 (~1.8T parameters est.) and LLaMA 3 405B (405B parameters, open source) illustrates that raw parameter count is not the primary quality differentiator training data quality, RLHF, and post-training techniques matter enormously.
 Smaller, well-trained models (Mistral 7B) can exceed much larger models on specific tasks.

 3.4 Environmental Significance